 - South City Kitchen — Great Southern food and great cocktails

-- Spring Restaurant — No. 7 on Bon Appetit’s list of America’s best new restaurants for 2017.
+- Spring Restaurant — On Bon Appetit’s list of America’s best new restaurants for 2017.
 It’s it’s AMAZING.
 Order the whole menu and be blown away.

 - St. Cecilia — Italian seafood & pasta plus cocktails

 - Staplehouse — Best meal in Atlanta – on the Eater 38 list.
-Tough to reservation, but they have a new bar to accommodate walk-ins while they wait.
+Tough to get a reservation, but they have a new bar to accommodate walk-ins.

 - Star Provisions Market & Cafe — Place for meats and cheeses

 - Sweet Hut Bakery – Upscale bakery offering East Asian sweet buns

 - Ticonderoga Club — Get all their veggie options + cocktails

 - Umi — considered best sushi in town